 Download Chapter 1 here.
 Reviewed in Political Science Quarterly here.
 Reviewed in Political Psychology here.
 Subject of an ISSF/H-DIPLO roundtable (featuring Jack Levy, Katy Powers, Joslyn Barnhart, Barry O’Neill and Robert Trager).

 How Do Observers Assess Resolve? [in press at British Journal of Political Science].
 Josh Kertzer, Jonathan Renshon & Keren Yarhi-Milo.

 Tying Hands, Sinking Costs and Leader Attributes (2018), Journal of Conflict Resolution 62/10: 2150-2179.
 Keren Yarhi-Milo, Josh Kertzer & Jonathan Renshon.

-recipient of 2017 Best Paper Award, Foreign Policy Section (APSA)
+2017 Best Paper Award, Foreign Policy Section (APSA)

 Leader Influence and Reputation Formation in World Politics (2018), American Journal of Political Science 62/2: 325-339.
 Jonathan Renshon, Allan Dafoe & Paul Huth.

 Emotions and the Micro-Foundations of Commitment Problems (2017) International Organization 71/S1: S189-S218.
 Jonathan Renshon, Julia Lee & Dustin Tingley.

 Status Deficits and War (2016) International Organization 70/3: 513-550.